bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 02:05 AM CT, April 23</p>
+<p class="updated_time"> Latest data: 02:38 AM CT, April 23</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 81°, which is 1° **warmer** than yesterday.
-Tomorrow is expected to be 10° *colder* than today.
+Today's high is 80°, which is 0° **warmer** than yesterday.
+Tomorrow is expected to be 9° *colder* than today.

 Currently:

-- 60°
+- 59°
-- Mostly Clear
+- Clear
-- 83% humidity
+- 87% humidity
 - 4 mph wind
-- 26% cloud cover
+- 7% cloud cover
 - 37 AQI 🟩
 - 0.1 inches of rain expected in the next 48 hours